-Participants admitted to a University of Minnesota degree program will follow University of Minnesota registration procedures for spring semester.
+Participants admitted to a University of Minnesota degree program will follow University of Minnesota registration procedures for the spring semester.
 The course is PubH 7250 and is offered for one semester graduate credit.
-Registration for spring semester begins on November 8, 2016.
+If a permission number is needed, please email Meghan Taylor (email@example.com).

 Non Admitted Students:

 Participants who are not admitted to a University of Minnesota degree program may also register for graduate credit.
-Complete the form above, scan and email to Chris Carlstrom, who will complete your registration for the course.
-Parts 1, 2, and 4 of the form must be completed by the student.
-Non-admitted students must make arrangements for University of Minnesota credit by January 2, or March 13, 2017 depending on which session you choose.
-If you have questions or need help registering, please call 612-624-3029 or 612-624-6952.
+Complete the form below, scan and email it to Meghan Taylor, who will complete your registration for the course.
+The student must complete parts 1, 2, and 4 of the form.
+Non-admitted students must make arrangements for University of Minnesota credit by January 2 or February 26, depending on your chosen session.
+If you have questions or need help registering, please email Meghan Taylor at firstname.lastname@example.org.

-You will be billed for tuition and fees through your University of Minnesota student account.
-Other student fees may apply depending upon your student status and credit load for spring semester.
+Your University of Minnesota student account will bill you for tuition and fees.
+Other student fees may apply depending on your student status and credit load for the spring semester.
 Tuition and fees for students enrolled in other University of Minnesota colleges and departments apply.

 Enrollment is limited.
 Early registration is encouraged.